-The Depot, at the Royal Borough of Ayr on the west coast of Scotland, had been by the time of Lieutenant Mellor's arrival only in the throes of being established.
-In fact, he must have been one of the first to be posted there (see further below).
-Ayr was thereupon to serve as the overseas base for the 2nd (Reserve) Battalion from where - as of November of 1915 up until January of 1918 - re-enforcement drafts would be despatched to bolster the 1st Battalion's numbers (also see further below), at first to the Middle East and then later to the Western Front.
+The Regimental Depot on the west coast of Scotland was at the time being established at the Royal Borough of Ayr.
+It was there to serve as the overseas base for the 2nd (Reserve) Battalion of the Newfoundland Regiment, from where - as of November of 1915 up until January of 1918 - re-enforcement drafts were to be despatched to bolster the 1st Battalion's numbers, at first to the Middle East and then later on to the Western Front.

-(Right: An aerial view of Ayr - probably from the period between the Wars: Newton-on Ayr, where the 'other ranks' were to be billeted, is to the left of the River Ayr and the Royal Borough, where were housed the officers, is to the right. - by courtesy of the Carnegie Library at Ayr)
+(Right above: an aerial view of Ayr - probably from the period between the Wars: Newtonon Ayr, where were quartered the 'other ranks', is to the left of the River Ayr and the Royal Borough, where were housed the officers, is to the right. - by courtesy of the Carnegie Library at Ayr)